Alectus/uChip-controller-simulations/README.md

 https://www.simulide.com/p/downloads.html

-There is a forum there with some more details
+This forum gives some more details in the topic with title MPlab.

 https://simulide.forumotion.com/f9-microcontrollers